Exporting to Canada, conditions and prospects | Octagona Srl

 Exporting to Canada, conditions and prospects

-Exporting to Canada offers a significant opportunity for Italian companies, thanks to the country's historic openness to international trade and the strong demand for Made in Italy branded products.
-The Canada, with its political stability, a solid economy and a well-regulated labor market, offers advantageous conditions for production costs and access to credit, factors that make it a highly attractive market for Italian companies.
+Exporting to Canada offers a significant opportunity for Italian companies, thanks to the country's historic openness to international trade and strong demand for Made in Italy branded products.
+The Canada, with its political stability, robust economy and well-regulated labor market, offers advantageous conditions for production costs and access to credit, factors that make it a highly attractive market for Italian companies.

-Since 21 September 2017, the CETA (Comprehensive Economic and Trade Agreement) between the European Union and Canada.
-This agreement facilitates access to this country's market, almost entirely eliminating customs tariffs, opening public procurement to European companies, protecting geographical indications and facilitating worker mobility, as well as offering advantageous conditions for investments.
+As of September 21, 2017, it is provisionally in effect the CETA (Comprehensive Economic and Trade Agreement) between the European Union and Canada.
+This agreement facilitates market access to this country by almost entirely eliminating tariffs, opening government procurement to European companies, protecting geographical indications and facilitating labor mobility, as well as offering favorable terms for investment.

-In the last four years, trade between Italy and Canada has recorded significant and constant growth, with an increase of 27.7% in the value of Italian exports from 2019 to 2022 (Foreign Market Info).
-Since the introduction of CETA, trade has been grown by approximately 60%.
+Over the past four years, trade between Italy and Canada has grown significantly and steadily, with the value of Italian exports increasing by 27.7% from 2019 to 2022 (Foreign Markets Info).
+Since the year of the introduction of CETA, trade interchange has grown by about 60%.

-Let's take a closer look at this market, the sectors of greatest interest and the export requirements.
+Let's take a closer look at this market, the sectors of greatest interest and export requirements.

 Focus on opportunities and requirements for exporting to Canada

-In 2023, according to Canadian statistics, the imports of Italian goods into Canada reached 12.9 billion Canadian dollars, recording an increase of 6.2% compared to the previous year.
+In 2023, according to Canadian statistics, the imports of Italian goods into Canada reached C$12.9 billion, registering an increase of 6.2% over the previous year.

-Comparing the first quarter of 2024 with that of 2023, a 12% reduction in imports from Italy is observed, particularly in the manufacturing sector.
-However, the pharmaceutical and wine sectors showed growth in 16% and 10%, respectively.
-Despite these declines, Italy continues to maintain its position in eighth place among the main exporters to Canada.
+Comparing the first quarter of 2024 with that of 2023, there was a 12% decrease in imports from Italy, particularly in the manufacturing sector.
+However, the pharmaceutical and wine sectors showed growth of 16% and 10%, respectively.
+Despite these declines, Italy continues to maintain its position as the eighth largest exporter to Canada.

 The four sectors of greatest interest for Italian exports in 2024

-There are various export sectors of particular interest for Italian companies that intend to undertake a process of export internationalization in Canada.
-Let's see the main ones.
+There are several export sectors of particular interest to Italian companies wishing to embark on a path of internationalization in Canada.
+Let's look at the main ones.

 1. Machinery and Equipment

-The sector of food production plants and packing and packaging systems, one of the 15 key sectors of the project "Machines Italy“, represents a significant opportunity for the expansion of advanced Italian technologies in Canada.
-This is due to the dynamic characteristics of the local market and the promising short and medium-term growth prospects.
+The sector of food production equipment and packaging and packaging systems, one of the 15 key sectors of the “Machines Italy“, represents a significant opportunity for the expansion of Italian advanced technologies in Canada.
+This is due to the dynamic characteristics of the local market and promising growth prospects in the short and medium term.

-The Canadian mining industry, with over 60 metals and minerals present in the territory, is a fundamental pillar of the country's economy.
-Italy ranks as Canada's eighth largest supplier of mining machinery and technology, with an export value of CAD 55.49 million in 2022, up from CAD 52.7 million the previous year.
+Canada's mining industry, with more than 60 metals and minerals in its territory, is a key pillar of the country's economy.
+Italy ranks as Canada's eighth largest supplier of machinery and technology to the mining sector, with an export value of CAD 55.49 million in 2022, up from CAD 52.7 million in the previous year.

 3. Furniture

-Canada is a significant market in the furniture sector, of which it is the 11th largest producer in the world.
+Canada is a significant market in the furniture sector, of which it is the world's 11th largest producer.
 In 2022, Canada imported furniture totaling CAD 7.29 billion.
-Italy, renowned for the quality and design of its products, placed fifth with exports of CAD 291 million, an increase compared to the previous year.
+Italy, renowned for the quality and design of its products, ranked fifth with exports of CAD 291 million, up from the previous year.

 4. Food products

-In 2022, Italy ranked fourth forexport of food products to Canada, recording an increase of 11.5% compared to the previous year.
-The Canadian market continues to grow for Italian agri-food products, with particularly high demand for olive oil, cheeses, pasta and cured meats.
-Thanks to the elimination of customs duties provided for by CETA, 41 Italian names are protected, representing over 90% of Italian food exports to Canada.
+In 2022, Italy was ranked fourth for the’export of food products to Canada, registering an increase of 11.5% over the previous year.
+The Canadian market continues to grow for Italian agri-food products, with particularly high demand for olive oil, cheese, pasta and cured meats.
+Thanks to the elimination of customs duties under CETA, 41 Italian names are protected, accounting for over 90% of Italian food exports to Canada.

-Exporting agri-food to Canada: what you need to pay attention to
+Exporting agribusiness to Canada: what to watch out for

-There Canadian Food Inspection Agency (CFIA), the Canadian equivalent of the American FDA, is the federal body responsible for monitoring food safety in Canada.
+La Canadian Food Inspection Agency (CFIA), the Canadian equivalent of the U.S. FDA, is the federal agency responsible for food safety oversight in Canada.

-It is responsible for ensuring the compliance and application of the SFCR – Safe Food for Canadians Regulations, which came into force in 2019 by repealing and replacing the pre-existing regulations.
-The SFCR was a major regulatory revolution in Canada, placing a greater emphasis on prevention and allowing for faster removal of unsafe foods from the market.
+It is responsible for ensuring compliance and enforcement of the SFCR - Safe Food for Canadians Regulation.s, which came into effect in 2019 repealing and replacing pre-existing regulations.
+The SFCR has been a major regulatory revolution in Canada, placing a greater emphasis on prevention and enabling faster removal of unsafe foods from the market.

-CFIA inspectors are present at Canadian Customs to check incoming food products, ensuring safety standards are met.
+CFIA inspectors are present at Canadian customs to check incoming food products, ensuring that safety standards are met.

 SFCR requirements for importers and exporters